-William Eggleston: Portraits (March 17 - June 18) at the National Gallery of Victoria in Melbourne follows its critically-acclaimed debut at the National Portrait Gallery in London, for which the museum produced an accompanying publication.
-The exhibition includes 100 works from the 1960s to the present, making it the most comprehensive display to date of Eggleston's portrait photography.
+William Eggleston: Portraits (March 17 – June 18) at the National Gallery of Victoria in Melbourne followed its critically-acclaimed debut at the National Portrait Gallery in London, for which the museum produced an accompanying publication.
+The exhibition included 100 works from the 1960s to the present, making it the most comprehensive display to date of Eggleston's portrait photography.
 An in-depth profile of the artist was recently published in the Australian newspaper The Age.

 The London gallery hosted a book signing with William Eggleston to celebrate the exhibition and the publication of its accompanying catalogue by the museum.
 The book features a text and interview with the artist by Phillip Prodger and an appreciation by Sofia Coppola.

 Watch Phillip Prodger, Curator and Head of Photographs at the National Portrait Gallery, lead a tour of the show.